hashicorp/terraform/website/guides/terraform-provider-development-program.html.md

 self-serve, with links to information sources, clearly defined steps, and checkpoints.

--> **Building your own provider?** If you're building your own provider and aren't interested in having HashiCorp officially maintain the provider, refer to the
+-> **Building your own provider?** If you're building your own provider and aren't interested in having HashiCorp officially approve and regularly test the provider, refer to the
 [Writing Custom Providers guide](/guides/writing-custom-terraform-providers.html).